otto-de/api-guidelines/content/guidelines/040_Events-(WIP)/040_Kafka/index.md

 # Kafka

 Kafka is a possible transport for asynchronous communication.
-The rules within this chapter cater how Kafka should be used.
+The rules within this section cater how Kafka should be used.